microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/New-MgIdentityGovernanceAccessReviewHistoryDefinition.md

 ### -Decisions
 Determines which review decisions will be included in the fetched review history data if specified.
 Optional on create.
-All decisions will be included by default if no decisions are provided on create.
+All decisions are included by default if no decisions are provided on create.
 Possible values are: approve, deny, dontKnow, notReviewed, and notNotified.

 ```yaml